hesselvoo/SSA/README.md

 It is all based upon IOTA-MAMchannels on the chrysalis-testnet.
 To be replaced with IOTA-Streams before final deployment.

-> (this code is far from optimal it is simply written show the workingprinciple and to serve as a startingpoint it can ALWAYS use some refactoring/cleanup -it's a PoC- so PR's are welcome)
+> (this code is far from optimal it is simply written show the workingprinciple and to serve as a startingpoint.
+It can ALWAYS use some refactoring/cleanup -it's a PoC- so PR's are welcome)

 (c) Adri Wischmann 2021